 M&T Bank Stadium ticket office sales

-We are a resale marketplace, not the ticket seller.
+We are a resale marketplace.
 This site is not owned or operated by M&T Bank Stadium.
-Prices are set by third-party sellers and may be above face value.
+Prices may be above face value

 M&T Bank Stadium rests in the heart of Baltimore, Maryland, and it was opened to the public in early-September 1999 at an official price tag of $323 million.
 Engineers and builders made the most of the cash, creating a lavish outdoor venue that hosts over 70,000 for live events such as Baltimore Ravens home games.

 Formerly known as both Ravens Stadium and Ravens Stadium at Camden Yards, the venue uses a modern, modified type of Bermuda Grass to keep the playing field both perfectly immaculate and splendidly emerald.
 When it opened in the final years of the 20th century, designers initially went with a natural grass surfacing.
 But the demands and upkeep combined with many other options presented as technology evolved led the owners and operators to change course.

 The Baltimore Ravens famously moved from Indianapolis to their now permanent home in the middle of the night by the guiding hand of polarized owner Art Modell.
 Just a couple years later, M&T Bank Stadium opened up, quickly endearing Baltimore fans who showed up in droves and were able to experience top-notch football at a top-notch venue.